 Optimizing titles can be very easy, as long as you keep these rules in mind.

-Before we get into how-to optimize title tags, you need to consider a few basic facts of life on the internet.
-While most people think that the top three search engines are Google, Bing and Yahoo, they truth is, that they are Google, Google and Google.
+Before we get into how to optimize title tags, you need to consider a few basic facts of life on the internet.
+While most people think that the top three search engines are Google, Bing, and Yahoo, the truth is, that they are Google, Google, and Google.
 Google services as much as 3 times as many searches per day than ALL of the other search engines combined.
-Google Owns YouTube, which has more than 30 Million visitors and 1 Billion video views per day.
-Google also displays images within approximately 12% of their search results.
+Google Owns YouTube, which has more than 30 million visitors and 1 Billion video views per day.
+Google also displays images within approximately 12% of its search results.
 What this means for you is simple, optimize for Google.

 - Title Length - Google typically displays the first 50 to 60 characters of a title tag.
 If you keep your titles under 60 characters, our research suggests that you can expect about 90% of your titles to display properly.

 - Keyword Placement - The most important keywords should appear at the beginning of your title tag.
 Keywords that appear at the end of a long title are given less value by most, if not all, search engine algorithms.
 This is just a fact of human existence, everybody wants you to get to the point.